The ins and outs of cell towers and the people behind them

 Regardless of who’s using the tower, providers roughly make connections the same way.
 A main fibre feed that comes from the carrier’s head office powers radio signals connecting wireless devices, Michael Tasker, vice president of deployment at Comsolve, told MobileSyrup.
 Equipment at the tower’s base connects to equipment at the top of the tower, where antennas transmit signals.
 Towers have some sort of area, typically a housed shelter, where providers store the equipment powering the cell tower.

 Global telecom giant Ericsson works with several Canadian telecom providers to power some of their services.
-Telus, Xplornet, and Bell are some of the many companies that use Ericsson to provide its 5G access.
+Rogers, Telus, Xplornet, and Bell are some of the many companies that use Ericsson to provide its 5G access.

 In order to deploy these systems, Ericsson employs a skilled set of tower climbers.